 Established in 2003, JMK Solicitors assist clients from all over Northern Ireland to recover compensation.

 JMK Solicitors are Northern Ireland’s Number 1 Personal Injury Specialists.
-With a team of over 80 people including a team of personal injury experts, we assist clients all over Northern Ireland.
-If you have suffered a personal injury, been in a road traffic accident, had an accident at work or suffered a medical accident, contact our team for a free consultation.
+With a team of over 100 people including a team of personal injury solicitors, we assist clients all over Northern Ireland.
+If you have suffered a personal injury, been in a road traffic accident, or had an accident at work, contact our team for a free consultation.

 Call us today on 028 9032 0222 or email us law@jmksolicitors.com